MPEDS/protests-analysis/docs/exploratory_plots.md

     ## Adding another scale for x, which will replace the existing scale.

 ![](exploratory_plots_files/figure-gfm/responses_over_time-6.png)<!-- -->

+### Police activities over time

+Regrouped to be interpretable according to the following crosswalk:

 | New umbrella category | Existing police activity     |
 |:----------------------|:-----------------------------|